You've just received your company-wide, employee engagement survey.

 Automating the process of coaching your managers

-Ensure managers are held accountable for implementing employee engagement strategies
+Ensure managers are held accountable for acting on employee feedback

 Transform employee engagement survey data into powerful insights